Sonoco Products (NYSE:SON) Expected to Post Earnings of $1.28 Per Share

-Wall Street brokerages expect that Sonoco Products (NYSE:SON – Get Rating) will announce earnings of $1.28 per share for the current quarter, according to Zacks.
-Three analysts have issued estimates for Sonoco Products’ earnings, with the highest EPS estimate coming in at $1.31 and the lowest estimate coming in at $1.26.
-Sonoco Products reported earnings per share of $0.84 during the same quarter last year, which indicates a positive year-over-year growth rate of 52.4%.
-The company is scheduled to issue its next quarterly earnings report before the market opens on Monday, January 1st.
+Analysts predict that Sonoco Products (NYSE:SON – Get Rating) will post earnings per share (EPS) of $1.28 for the current quarter, Zacks Investment Research reports.
+Three analysts have provided estimates for Sonoco Products’ earnings, with estimates ranging from $1.26 to $1.31.
+Sonoco Products reported earnings of $0.84 per share during the same quarter last year, which indicates a positive year-over-year growth rate of 52.4%.
+The business is expected to report its next quarterly earnings report before the market opens on Monday, January 1st.

-According to Zacks, analysts expect that Sonoco Products will report full-year earnings of $5.38 per share for the current fiscal year, with EPS estimates ranging from $5.35 to $5.45.
-For the next financial year, analysts expect that the business will report earnings of $5.25 per share, with EPS estimates ranging from $5.05 to $5.40.
-Zacks’ EPS calculations are a mean average based on a survey of sell-side research firms that that provide coverage for Sonoco Products.
+On average, analysts expect that Sonoco Products will report full year earnings of $5.38 per share for the current fiscal year, with EPS estimates ranging from $5.35 to $5.45.
+For the next fiscal year, analysts anticipate that the business will report earnings of $5.25 per share, with EPS estimates ranging from $5.05 to $5.40.
+Zacks Investment Research’s earnings per share averages are an average based on a survey of sell-side research analysts that that provide coverage for Sonoco Products.

-Sonoco Products (NYSE:SON – Get Rating) last released its quarterly earnings results on Thursday, April 21st.
-The industrial products company reported $1.85 earnings per share for the quarter, beating analysts’ consensus estimates of $1.74 by $0.11.
-The company had revenue of $1.77 billion for the quarter, compared to analysts’ expectations of $1.77 billion.
-Sonoco Products had a positive return on equity of 23.98% and a negative net margin of 0.71%.
-The business’s revenue for the quarter was up 30.9% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.90 earnings per share.
+Sonoco Products (NYSE:SON – Get Rating) last posted its earnings results on Thursday, April 21st.
+The industrial products company reported $1.85 EPS for the quarter, topping the consensus estimate of $1.74 by $0.11.
+Sonoco Products had a negative net margin of 0.71% and a positive return on equity of 23.98%.
+The business had revenue of $1.77 billion for the quarter, compared to the consensus estimate of $1.77 billion.
+During the same period last year, the company earned $0.90 EPS.
+The firm’s revenue was up 30.9% compared to the same quarter last year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, June 10th.
-Shareholders of record on Tuesday, May 10th will be given a $0.49 dividend.
-This is a positive change from Sonoco Products’s previous quarterly dividend of $0.45.
-The ex-dividend date of this dividend is Monday, May 9th.
-This represents a $1.96 annualized dividend and a yield of 3.31%.
-Sonoco Products’s payout ratio is -502.55%.

-In other Sonoco Products news, CFO Julie C. Albrecht sold 1,693 shares of Sonoco Products stock in a transaction that occurred on Monday, April 25th.
-The shares were sold at an average price of $61.89, for a total value of $104,779.77.
-Following the transaction, the chief financial officer now owns 54,091 shares in the company, valued at $3,347,691.99.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Insiders own 0.47% of the company’s stock.
+In other Sonoco Products news, CFO Julie C. Albrecht sold 1,693 shares of the stock in a transaction that occurred on Monday, April 25th.
+The shares were sold at an average price of $61.89, for a total transaction of $104,779.77.
+Following the transaction, the chief financial officer now directly owns 54,091 shares in the company, valued at $3,347,691.99.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.47% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of SON.
-State Street Corp grew its position in Sonoco Products by 13.4% during the 1st quarter.
-State Street Corp now owns 8,240,829 shares of the industrial products company’s stock worth $515,546,000 after purchasing an additional 972,157 shares in the last quarter.
-Norges Bank acquired a new stake in shares of Sonoco Products during the 4th quarter valued at $52,814,000.
-Fuller & Thaler Asset Management Inc. acquired a new stake in shares of Sonoco Products during the 1st quarter valued at $51,618,000.
-Millennium Management LLC boosted its stake in shares of Sonoco Products by 726.5% during the 4th quarter.
-Millennium Management LLC now owns 725,881 shares of the industrial products company’s stock valued at $42,021,000 after buying an additional 638,057 shares during the period.
-Finally, American Century Companies Inc. boosted its stake in shares of Sonoco Products by 9.0% during the 4th quarter.
-American Century Companies Inc. now owns 6,757,817 shares of the industrial products company’s stock valued at $391,210,000 after buying an additional 557,876 shares during the period.
+Institutional investors have recently modified their holdings of the company.
+Cetera Advisors LLC grew its holdings in shares of Sonoco Products by 51.2% in the third quarter.
+Cetera Advisors LLC now owns 90,054 shares of the industrial products company’s stock worth $5,365,000 after purchasing an additional 30,508 shares during the last quarter.
+Millennium Management LLC lifted its stake in Sonoco Products by 355.2% in the third quarter.
+Millennium Management LLC now owns 87,824 shares of the industrial products company’s stock worth $5,233,000 after acquiring an additional 68,531 shares during the period.
+GW Henssler & Associates Ltd. purchased a new stake in Sonoco Products in the fourth quarter worth $287,000.
+Pinnacle Financial Partners Inc. lifted its stake in Sonoco Products by 5.1% in the fourth quarter.
+Pinnacle Financial Partners Inc. now owns 12,424 shares of the industrial products company’s stock worth $719,000 after acquiring an additional 600 shares during the period.
+Finally, Earnest Partners LLC lifted its stake in Sonoco Products by 3.1% in the fourth quarter.
+Earnest Partners LLC now owns 1,014,520 shares of the industrial products company’s stock worth $58,731,000 after acquiring an additional 30,820 shares during the period.
 Hedge funds and other institutional investors own 77.06% of the company’s stock.

 About Sonoco Products (Get Rating)